DerwenAI/strwythura/README.md

 Follow the patterns in the `build.py` and `errag.py` example scripts.

+Feel free to swap in different `spaCy` models, different LLMs, etc.

-If you're working with documents in a language other than English, well first that's absolutely fantastic, though next you need to:
+If you're working with documents in a language other than English, well that's absolutely fantastic, though you will need to:

   * Update model settings in the `config.toml` file.
   * Change the `spaCy` model downloaded here.